 How do I tell if I have low progesterone?

 Tracking your cycle and hormone levels is essential to understanding if low progesterone is a concern.
 If your cycles are irregular, you may not ovulate at all.
-If your luteal phase is short or you spot a few days before your period arrives, you may have low progesterone — even if you’re ovulating.
+If your luteal phase is short or you spot a few days before your period arrives, these may be low progesterone symptoms — even if you’re ovulating.

-However, simply assuming you have low progesterone isn’t good enough; measuring your progesterone levels during the luteal phase will give you a better idea of if they’re lower than they should be.
+However, simply assuming you have low progesterone isn’t good enough; measuring your progesterone levels during the luteal phase is a good way how to test progesterone and it will give you a better idea of if levels are lower than they should be.